Umm al-Qura Hijri Calendar

 When was the Umm al-Qura calendar introduced?

-The Umm al-Qura calendar was first introduced in Saudi Arabia in 1925 (1343 AH) during the reign of King Abdulaziz.
-The current calculation method was established in 2002 (1423 AH) by the King Abdulaziz City for Science and Technology (KACST), which continues to publish the official calendar annually.
+It was first introduced in 1925 (1343 AH) under King Abdulaziz.
+The current calculation method was established in 2002 (1423 AH) by KACST.

 Need more information?
 The Umm al-Qura calendar is published annually by King Abdulaziz City for Science and Technology (KACST)